Q. Is there a minimum?

 Please remember that your order is not confirmed unless and until the retainer is paid.

 After we have discussed your order via email and given you a quote and you have paid the $50.00 retainer fee we will send you an email confirming your order.
-That email will have the word "Invoice" in the subject line and "Retainer Paid - Thank You!" will be in the subject line.
+That email will have "Retainer Paid" in the subject line.
 Until you receive that confirmation email, your order has not been placed.

 Q. How and when do I pay you?